Beyond-Reality/Beyond-Realty-Farscapes/config/rtfm/en_us/changelogs/devBuild1.11.md

 - Custom Mob Drops can now accept items with metadata (credit: Titus-Armillius)
 - Increased the spawn limit for Draft Horses (credit: TiffanyDoctorWho)
 - If you really want vanilla item eggs to spawn from chickens for some reason you can now turn this on in the config
+- Dispensers can now dispense seeds to automate chicken feeding (credit: Tschipp)
+ - Auto-senses when seeds need to be replaced
+ - Does not interfere with Quark seed handling
+- Added en_UK language, aka, the Queen’s English, (credit: cy4n)
+- Animania Bulls have been nerfed (credit: calloatti, Darkosto)
+ - Run Slower
+ - Do Less Damage
+ - Have Smaller Range

 ##### Bug Fixes: